pelithne/k8s/workshop.md

 To break it down a little, these are some of the important things to notice.
 From the top:

-The following ensures that when something is added to the master branch of your repository, a new run of the pipeline will be triggered.
+The first lines ensures that when something is added to the master branch of your repository, a new run of the pipeline will be triggered.
 ````yaml
 trigger:
 - master